CriticalMoments/CMSaasStarter/README.md

 If you prefer another host you can explore alternatives:
 - [SvelteKit official adapters](https://kit.svelte.dev/docs/adapters) including Netlify, Vercel, and Node
 - [Community adapters](https://sveltesociety.dev/components#adapters) including Github pages, AppEngine, Azure, and more
 - [Supabase](https://supabase.com/docs/guides/getting-started/quickstarts/sveltekit) if you want one host for everything.
-Note: they do charge $10 a month for custom domains unlike Cloudflare.
+Note: they do charge $10 a month for custom domains, unlike Cloudflare.

 ### Add your content!